nhn/tui.editor/apps/vue-editor/docs/getting-started.md

 </template>
 ```

-And then add `EditorViewer` to the `components` in your component or Vue instance like this:
+And then add `Viewer` to the `components` in your component or Vue instance like this:
 ```js
 import { Viewer } from '@toast-ui/vue-editor'